KureciPlatek/Cortex_M_devEnv/doc/setup/Linux/CMake_setup.md

 ### MinGW and the lovely backslashes

-To generate on Windows, thank to the "Stop thinking Windows is good", I just blocked for a couple of minutes because you have to specify to generate makefile for MinGW style (no idea why and I don't want to know why):
+To generate on Windows, as it is not a simple UNIX environment, GNU is strangely ported on it (on my opinion), I installed GNU with MinGW and makefiles have to be made for MinGW:

 ```bash
 $ cmake .. -G "MinGW Makefiles"